 Grilled fingerling potatoes are everything you love about roasted potatoes - and more - all without turning on the oven.
 These irresistible gems have a perfectly crispy exterior and smoky flavor from the grill.

-Fingerling potatoes are oblong-shaped potatoes with a buttery, creamy texture.
-Their "finger" shape makes them perfect for snacking, especially when dipped in this flavorful smoked paprika mayo.
+Fingerling potatoes are small, oblong-shaped potatoes with a buttery, creamy texture.
+They cook quickly and their "finger" shape makes them perfect for dunking.

-Grilled fingerling potatoes are delicious served alongside beef, chicken, or pork.
+Grilled fingerling potatoes are delicious served alongside almost anything - beef, pork, chicken, and seafood.
 Skip traditional fries and serve with burgers or ribs.
-These grilled tots make a hearty appetizer or a wonderful side to your morning eggs.
+Or serve with your morning eggs for a hearty breakfast.

 Grilled Fingerling Potatoes

 - 1 ½ tablespoons olive oil (or similar)

 - ½ teaspoon salt

 - Preheat the grill and grill pan over medium heat.
 (Note 2)

 - Slice the potatoes in half lengthwise.
 In a bowl, toss the potatoes with oil.
 Add the smoked paprika, salt, and pepper, and toss to coat.
 (Note 3)